OpenResearchInstitute/ka9q-sdr/README.md

 Opus streams are always stereo even when the audio is mono.
 There is no capacity penalty and it simplifies things.

+'Opus' can be run as a daemon; systemd 'service' config files are provided.

 ### opussend

 This is a standalone utility that takes PCM audio from a local sound interface,